 Of course, there are many wider benefits to be had from school visits and Holmewood offers a number of residential trips which are reviewed and refreshed annually.

-The Ski Trip is a regular and highly popular feature in the winter calendar and is open to most year groups in the school.
+The Ski Trip is a regular and highly popular feature in the winter calendar and is open to year groups from Year 3.

-In Year 7, there is usually a more refined week spent in France, absorbing French culture, art, food, history and, of course, language.
+In Year 7, they can spent a week in France, absorbing French culture, art, food, history and, of course, language.